ceph/ceph-deploy/README.rst

 If you set up and tear down Ceph clusters a lot, and want minimal extra bureaucracy, this is for you.

+This ``README`` provides a brief overview of ceph-deploy, for thorough documentation please go to http://ceph.com/ceph-deploy/docs

 .. _what this tool is not:

 What this tool is not